 - Add protein powder during the cooking process or when served

 - 1/4 cup flax seed is tasteless really but adds protein and fiber

-- Nut butter can be stirred in or squeezed on top
+Nut butter can be stirred in or squeezed on top for some added flavor.

 Either way you just can’t go wrong with these.
 I love raisins and brown sugar on top but maple syrup is great for an added bit of natural sweetness.